 Ensure (as directed) each member of staff has read and understands the school/college's safeguarding policy and procedures, including providing induction on these matters to new staff members.
-Induction and training must include the school/college's behaviour policy and the school/college's procedures for managing children who are missing education, as well as the staff code of conduct, and the child protection policy, dealing with disclosures and managing allegations processes.
+Induction and training must include the school/college's behaviour policy and the school/college's procedures for managing children who are

 Organise face-to-face whole-school/college Safeguarding training for all staff members at least annually.
 Ensure staff members who miss the training receive it by other means, e.g. by joining another school/college's training.
 The DSL must provide all staff members with safeguarding updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.